 Building a Balanced Scorecard should encourage business units to link their financial objectives to corporate strategy.
 The financial objectives serve as the focus for the other objectives and measures.
 In BSC the important aspect is to find suitable leading indicators, which result in financials at the end.
 The Balanced Scorecard should tell the story of the strategy and how it will deliver the desired long-term performance.

-Table: OKR, Hoshin Kanri and Balanced Scorecard method comparison.
+Click the picture the see OKR, Hoshin Kanri and Balanced Scorecard method compared in a table.

 It is important to remember that these methods and processes require both embedding in the culture and continuous nurturing through the management process.
 Once rooted in the organization, strategy execution management helps to accelerate growth and bring alignment and accountability across the organization.